 Problem

 In outer space, where gravity can be discarded, Bobby takes the cannon that Nacho gave him as a birthday present.
 There he sees a glass sheet at a distance $l$.
-Behind the first glass sheet, there is an infinite number of glass sheet and the distance between them, gets reduced by 2 as seen in the image below.
+Behind the first glass sheet, there are an infinite number of glass sheets and the distance between them gets reduced by 2 as seen in the image below.

 Bobby ignites the cannon and the ball hits the glass sheet.
-The glass sheet breaks and bounces back from the cannon.
-Assume that throughout this process, no energy is loss, momentum is conserved and the mass of the glass sheet is insignificant compared to the ball.
+The glass sheet breaks and the ball bounces back toward the cannon.
+Assume that throughout this process, no energy is lost, momentum is conserved and the mass of the glass sheet is insignificant compared to the ball.
 This process continues until it breaks $n$ glass sheets.
 Bobby asks himself:

 Solution